Gridiron Gang: Plot

 The police show up, and Free runs off.
 He fires at the responding officers who fire in return, killing him.
 Although Kelvin survives the attack, he will not be able to play in the finals.
-Kilpatrick is almost forced to forfeit the playoff game due to concerns about further gang violence, but Porter's boss steps in to prevent it by arranging for volunteers from neighboring police departments to patrol the game.
+Willie becomes distraught about Free being killed.
+He even got a fight with one of the inmates after he criticized him for getting his "Homeboy" Free killed, and was sent to the box.
+Coach Porter visited Willie and told him he was not the same loser he once was when he got here.
+Kilpatrick is almost forced to forfeit the playoff game due to concerns about further gang violence, and Coach Porter had to convince everyone that football helped the players break away from their usual problems also developing a bond, but Porter's boss steps in and arranges for volunteers from neighboring police departments to patrol the game.
 The County Sheriff's spokesperson states that "We will do whatever it takes to ensure that gangs do not take over the lives of our youth".

 In the playoff game, a rematch against Barrington, the Mustangs go into the half down 14–0.
 Willie gives a motivational speech, and they go out and beat Barrington on the last play of the game.
 It is revealed in the narration that they lost the championship game 17–14, but no one called them losers.
 A few months later, Sean's football method is officially made part of the program.

 Nearly all the former members of the Mustangs are doing well in their new lives outside the detention center: Willie Weathers is playing football at a top boarding school.
 Kelvin Owens is playing football for Washington High.
 Kenny Bates is going to school in Redondo Beach and living with his mother.
 Junior Palaita got a job working for a furniture company and Leon Hayes is playing football for Dorsey High.
 However, Miguel Perez and Donald Madlock went back to their old gangs and are now in California youth authority prisons, and Bug Wendal was killed in a drive-by shooting in Compton, California.

 In all, 24 of the players are continuing their educations, three are working full-time jobs, and only five are back in jail.
 The movie ends with a new group of Mustangs training for the next season.
 Some footage of the 1993 Gridiron Gang documentary is shown during the end credits.

 Cast

 Production

-It is set and filmed at Agoura Hills, Camp Kilpatrick, Los Angeles, San Fernando and Westlake Village, California, in 92 days between May 23 and August 23, 2005.
+It was set and filmed at Agoura Hills, Camp Kilpatrick, Los Angeles, San Fernando and Westlake Village, California, in 92 days between May 23 and August 23, 2005.